Getting a new car is one of the better feelings in life, I’ll admit.

 You could even pore through local Craigslist ads to find comparables, if need be.

-4. Better Yet – Have Your Down Payment BEFORE Going to the Dealer
+Better Yet – Have Your Down Payment Before Going to the Dealer

 - It will remove the down payment hurdle, and

-- Eliminate the need to rely on the dealer for trade-in.
+- Eliminate the need to rely on the dealer for trade-ins.

 #1 makes you a stronger buyer.